arpanreddy/arpans-actuarial-kit/junk_file.md

 # arpans-actuarial-kit
+Provided here is an ever growing assortme

+dfsdfsdf

+dsaas
+ddasda

-Provided here is an ever growing assortment of toolkits and examples of analyses that would be done in actuarial science.
+nt of toolkits and examples of analyses that would be done in actuarial science.

 ## EDA Toolkit
 A Python package for quick, comprehensive exploratory data analysis—especially useful in actuarial science for inspecting frequency, severity, exposures, and rating‑factor data.